 In the 1950s, there was a quality of life that was expected for all people.
 It wasn’t luxury.
 Today, a spa experience is sold as something for rich people, and it is often tacky and mixed in with ersatz Eastern religion, waterfalls and incense.
 The genius of Klinger was a democratic and clinical approach:

 - When you checked in in New York, there wasn’t any sizing you up when you walked in the door.
-It built this elitist reputation, but it was very affordable and patrons could go “a la carte” with services they needed.
+It built an elitist reputation, with celebrities, but it was very affordable and patrons could go “a la carte” with services they needed.

 - They were very specific about what you needed and were not aggressive about upselling selling product or treatment.

 - The salons weren’t full of competing products.
-In recent years, Klinger did a BIG no-no and sold other brands like Yonkers, N.Y.-based DDF, which were not part of the Klinger experience.
+In recent years, Klinger sold other brands like Yonkers, N.Y.-based DDF, which were not part of the Klinger experience.

 The family will first release Georgette Klinger’s skincare products; they will now be available across the country and not just in salons.
 According to a release, Georgette Klinger’s daughter, Kathryn Klinger, and grandson, Trevor Belton, are re-releasing a line of serious skincare products.